zoltanctoth/bigdata-training/assignment.md

 1. Answer this question using pig:

  What are the different amounts that were payed by users from the Netherlands (country code NL)?
 DUMP the file on the screen.
-STORE these amounts in a file called `amounts.txt` in your bucket (you will need to use the STORE command with the path `s3://<yourbucketname>/amounts.txt`).
+STORE these amounts in a an output called `amounts.txt` in your bucket (you will need to use the STORE command with the path `s3://<yourbucketname>/amounts.txt`).
 (If you do it correctly, the file will contain two lines:
 ```
 59
 99